magpie-ea/magpie-v3-docs/docs/README.md

-# _babe: basic architecture for browser experiments
+# _magpie: minimal architecture for the generation of portable interactive experiments

-A quick start guide can be found [here](https://babe-project.github.io/babe_site/).
+A quick start guide can be found [here](https://magpie-ea.github.io/magpie-site/).